 President: Natalia Tukhareli

-Natalia Tukhareli is the librarian at the Scarborough Rouge Hospital in Toronto.
+Natalia Tukhareli is the Director of Library and Information Services at the Canadian Memorial Chiropractic College in Toronto.
 She holds a Master’s degree in Library and Information Science and a PhD in Linguistics/Psycholinguistics.
 Her professional experience includes service in libraries, teaching in post-secondary institutions, and extensive scholarly research in various fields of the humanities and social sciences.
 Over the past seven years, Natalia has been actively involved in bibliotherapy.
 She has developed and facilitated a number of bibliotherapy-based reading programs in libraries and community organizations to promote wellbeing and resilience.
 Natalia is a frequent conference speaker and a published author.
 Her other interests include music, “art cinema”, gardening, and tennis.

 Past President: Sandra Kendall